 Related: Easy Mac with Blender Sauce

 Place all the ingredients (dairy free milk included) into your blender and blend on high.
 Then, transfer the sauce to the stove for heating.
 One brand that does well with stovetop sauce heating is Follow Your Heart (Parmesan shreds).
-We’ve successfully melted their cheese in dairy free milk sauces on the stove top.
+I’ve successfully melted their cheese in dairy free milk sauces on the stove top.

 If you use the blender method, you can use shreds, blocks (cut into smaller pieces) and even slices.